commerceblock/docs/source/ocean-api/index.rst

 The ``addtowhitelist`` RPC adds a valid contract tweaked address to the node mempool whitelist.
-It requires both an address and corresponding base public key, and the RPC cheacks that the address is valid and has been tweaked from the supplied base public key with the current contract hash as present in the most recent block header.
+It requires both an address and corresponding base public key, and the RPC checks that the address is valid and has been tweaked from the supplied base public key with the current contract hash as present in the most recent block header.